GuilhermeStracini/POC-dotnet-Dijkstra/README.md

 ## About

-This POC validates the usage of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the fastest way between two points.
+This PoC validates the usage of [Dijkstra's algorithm](https://en.wikipedia.org/wiki/Dijkstra%27s_algorithm) to find the fastest way between two points.

 ---